 For paid media coverage, Co-Lead Class Counsel plan to use print, television, radio and Internet advertisements to reach Settlement Class Members, including Retired NFL Football Players, legal representatives, spouses, family members and heirs.
 Print advertisements will include full-page color ads in selected consumer magazines.
 Thirty-second television spots will appear on the NFL Network, as well as cable and broadcast outlets.
 Radio spots also will be used.
 Internet ads using non-static pre-roll, flash, and rich media are also planned.
 The Notice Plan will be implemented after Preliminary Approval of the Proposed Settlement, commencing with the posting of the notice on the Court's website.
-If and when Final Approval is granted, a Settlement Class Supplemental Notice will be used to advise Settlement Class Members of the previously disclosed deadlines to register for participation in the Settlement, to participate in the BAP, and to submit Claim Packages or Derivative Claim Packages.
+If and when Final Approval is granted, additional notice will be used to inform Settlement Class Members of the dates of the registration period.